SymfonyCasts/api-platform3/sfcasts/user-dto.md

 and if we try the `GET` collection operation, it fails with a 404.
 Heck, we're even missing the "ID" part in the URL of the item operations.

-To fix that in `UserApi`, add a `public ?int $id = null` property... because our users *will* still be identified by their database id.
-Oh, and I'm using a public property *just* to make life easier... and this class will stay simple.
+To fix that, in `UserApi`, add a `public ?int $id = null` property... because our users *will* still be identified by their database id.
+Oh, and I'm using a public property *just* to make life easier... and because this class will stay simple, so it's not a big deal.

-As soon as we do that...
-API Platform *recognizes* that this as the identifier, and our operations are *looking good*.
+The moment we do this...
+API Platform *recognizes* that `id` as the identifier, and our operations are *looking good*.

-While we're here, let's also modify the `shortName`.
-This is called `UserApi`, which sucks as a name - so change it with `shortName: 'User'`.
+While we're here, let's also tweak the `shortName`.
+This is called `UserApi`, which is a *terrible* name - so change it: `shortName: 'User'`.

-Suddenly, this is *starting* to look like what we had before!
+Suddenly... this is *starting* to look like what we had before!

 The *big* missing pieces, like with `DailyQuest`, are the state provider and state processor.
 Let's add the state provider next.... but with a *twist* that leverages